dmvj/swift-book/TSPL.docc/LanguageGuide/StringsAndCharacters.md

 -->

-You can use the `hasPrefix(_:)` method with the `romeoAndJuliet` array to count the number of scenes in Act 1 of the play:
+You can use the `hasPrefix(_:)` method with the `romeoAndJuliet` array to count the number of scenes in Act 1 of the play.

 ```swift
 var act1SceneCount = 0